alphagov/govuk-rfcs/draft-rfc-ordered-link-types.md

 - Setting a link\_set of type&nbsp;_foo_ when a link set of type&nbsp;_ordered\_foo_ exists is allowed, so that publishing apps have the option to capture the ordering in a separate step.
 &nbsp;

 - Ordered link types should not contain unordered link sets.
-In cases where the publisher doesn't need to order the links in all cases, we recommend making this clear in the user interface, and using separate link types for ordered/unordered link sets.
-For example, collections publisher presents ordering as an extra step:
+Instead, use two link types, one ordered and one unordered.
+It should be obvious from the user interface what is being captured; for example, collections publisher presents ordering as an extra step:

 # Alternatives rejected by this proposal